regina-sherlin/jazz_sky/README.md

 # What have I learnt in the process? 🤸
   * I understood the problem statement deeply only in the process of developing.
   * I learnt about flexbox here.
 To divide sections and name them with BEM conventions.
-  * I think I am more comfortable with building a basic format and structure of a landing page.

  # Things to add in the future ⌚
  * Maybe add more functionality